 RateMyProfessors can provide some valuable information, especially when no better information is available.
 If students are given a choice between two instructors for a certain course, it’s understandable that they would choose a professor with dozens of insightful reviews and an average of 4.8/5, over a professor with a similar amount of reviews and an average of 1.2/5!

 Only a small fraction of students actually leave reviews on RateMyProfessors, especially here at UC Davis, where core CS classes are very large.
-From my own observations, I receive about 5 new reviews per 200-student class that I teach (i.e., less than 3%).
+From my own observations, some years ago, I typically receive about 5 new reviews per 200-student class that I teach (i.e., less than 3%).

 Overall, RateMyProfessors is not representative of what the majority of students might actually think about a certain professor.

 And the ugly…